 - It accommodates students’ need for flexibility by offering possibilities to take modules in hybrid modality (face-to-face and online).

 Who is it for?

-The programme has been designed for graduate students, diplomats, government officers, NGO representatives, international civil servants, professionals, or anyone interested in and willing to strengthen their knowledge in international law, dispute settlement, international affairs management, and conflict resolution.
+The programme is designed for graduate students, diplomats, government officers, NGO representatives, international civil servants or private law practitioners willing to strengthen their knowledge in international law, dispute settlement, international affairs management, and conflict resolution.

 Careers in this field can be very broad.
-Prospective employers include regional and international courts and tribunals, international and national law firms, governments, international and regional organizations, academia and the non-governmental sector, etc.
+Prospective employers include regional and international courts and tribunals, international and national law firms, governments, international and regional organizations, academia, and the non-governmental sector.

 This Certificate Programme is offered in online format, must be completed in a maximum of 4 semesters, and has the following cost breakdown: